-MIT has an agreement with a major financial institution to lend Institute securities in exchange for a fixed annual fee less a contractual rebate on the cash collateral received.
+MIT has an agreement with a major financial institution to lend its securities in exchange for a fixed annual fee less a contractual rebate on the cash collateral received.
 All securities are returnable on demand and are collateralized by daily cash deposits based on the market value of the securities loaned.
 MIT manages the investment process for all cash collateral received.
 MIT is indemnified against borrower default by the financial institution.
-MIT had investment securities with an aggregate market value of \$161.2 million and \$271.7 million on loan at June 30, 2007 and 2006, respectively.
-Cash collateral under management was \$166.2 million and \$278.0 million at June 30, 2007 and 2006, respectively.
-The cash collateral received is shown as an asset and a liability on the Statements of Financial Position.
+MIT had investment securities with an aggregate market value of

+\$162.9 million and \$161.2 million on loan at June 30, 2008 and 2007, respectively.
+Cash collateral under management was \$164.9 million and \$166.2 million at June 30, 2008 and 2007, respectively.
+As of June 30, 2008 and 2007, MIT recorded \$198.6 million and \$161.8 million, respectively, of minority interest in privately held investments.
+The cash collateral received and minority interest are shown as assets and liabilities in the Statements of Financial Position.

-C. Derivative Instruments
+D. Derivative Instruments

-From time to time, MIT will enter into various forward currency exchange contracts solely as partial offset of exchange rate movements affecting the U.S. dollar values of portfolio holdings on securities denominated in foreign currencies.
+From time to time, MIT will enter into various forward currency exchange contracts as partial offset to exchange rate movements affecting the U.S. dollar values of portfolio holdings on securities denominated in foreign currencies, or to meet future or current non-U.S. dollar obligations.
 These contracts obligate MIT to deliver currencies at specific future dates in return for U.S. dollars at fixed exchange rates and are recorded at market value.
-MIT had open contracts with a market value of \$3.5 million at June 30, 2007.
-MIT had no open contracts at June 30, 2006.
-Additional information is included in Note F.
+MIT had open contracts with a market value of \$1.8 million and \$3.5 million at June 30, 2008 and 2007, respectively.